dataRainBR/field-workshops-terraform/docs/slides/aws/terraform-community/index.md

 ---
 name: Introductions
 # Introductions
-- Your Name
-- Job Title
+- Marcelo Leandro Tavares Medeiros
-- Automation Experience
+- Head Engineer
-- Favorite Text Editor
+- VIM

 ???
 Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.